Physics Bachelor's of Science Degree

 Tomorrow Needs Talented Physicists

-Demand is high for individuals with a strong, quantitative education in physics, including high-level laboratory experience from undergraduate research.
-A Bachelor of Science in Physics prepares you for a successful career.
+Demand is strong for individuals with a strong, quantitative education in physics, including high-level laboratory experience from undergraduate research.
+A bachelor's of science in physics prepares you for a successful career.
 You’ll graduate thoroughly prepared to find success in graduate school in physics or another STEM field, law or medical school, research labs, or a career in industries such as aeronautics, electronics, engineering, finance, or transportation.

 Career Opportunities for Physics Majors